Doly02/nxp-mcxn947-datalogger/README.md

 ```

 ### Developer Notes
-All Application-Level Source and Header Files are Located in The `source/` and `include/` Directories.
+All application-level source and header files are located in the `source/` and `include/` directories.

-The Firmware is Structured Into Several Functional Modules, Such as Recording Logic, Mass Storage Access, Power Loss Detection, And System Status Signaling.
+The firmware is structured into several functional modules, such as recording logic, mass storage access, power loss detection, and system status signaling.
-Many of These Modules Can Be Individually Enabled or Disabled as Needed.
-This Behavior is Achieved Through Conditional Compilation in ISO C and Logic Blocks are Active Only
+Many of these modules can be individually enabled or disabled as needed.
+This behavior is achieved through conditional compilation in ISO C, and logic blocks are active only
-If Enabled via Preprocessor Macros.
-These Settings are Centrally Managed in The Application Configuration Header File `defs.h`.
+if enabled via preprocessor macros.
+These settings are centrally managed in the application configuration header file `defs.h`.

-The defs.h Configuration File Also Includes The Option To Control The Verbosity of Firmware Output Messages.
-The Firmware Supports Three Message Output Levels:
+The `defs.h` configuration file also includes the option to control the verbosity of firmware output messages.
+The firmware supports three message output levels:

-- **Error Messages** (Prefixed With `ERR:`) Reports Critical Conditions.
-This Level is Always Active and Can't Be Disabled.
+- **Error Messages** (prefixed with `ERR:`) report critical conditions.
+This level is always active and can't be disabled.

 ```
 PRINTF("ERR: Failed to Create File %s.
 Error=%d\r\n", u8FileName, (uint32_t)status);
 ```

-- **Informational Messages** (Prefixed With `INFO:`) Provide Context Such as Initialization Progress, Configuration File loading, Creation of Log, etc.
+- **Informational Messages** (prefixed with `INFO:`) provide context such as initialization progress, configuration file loading, creation of log, etc.

 ```
 PRINTF("INFO: Created Log %s.\r\n", u8FileName);
 ```

-- **Debug messages** (Prefixed With `DEBUG:`) Offers The Most Detailed Output and Include Additional Technical Details Useful During Development.
+- **Debug messages** (prefixed with `DEBUG:`) offer the most detailed output and include additional technical details useful during development.

 ```
 PRINTF("DEBUG: File System Not Found.
 Creating FAT File System...\r\n");
 ```

-All of These Outputs are Provided Through The UART Serial Interface.
-The firmware Uses The `LP_FLEXCOMM4` UART Peripheral Instance,
+All of these outputs are provided through the UART serial interface.
+The firmware uses the `LP_FLEXCOMM4` UART peripheral instance,
-Configured With The Following Parameters:
+configured with the following parameters:

 | Parameter      | Value    |
 |----------------|----------|